8 of the Best Delivery Route Planning Solutions in 2023

-- Collect a customer’s signature, verifying the parcel was received by the customer or another recipient (such as a concierge)
+- Collect a customer’s signature, verifying your package was collected by the customer or another recipient (such as a concierge).

-- Mark that they left the package in a mailbox
+- Mark that they left your package in a mailbox.

-- Mark that they left the package in a safe place (and take a photo for additional verification).
+- Mark that they left your package in a safe place (and take a photo for additional verification).

-Dispatch can easily view the information after the driver updates their stop — this gives dispatch access to any relevant notes if a customer calls to inquire about the status of a package.
+Dispatch can easily find the information after the driver updates their stop — this gives dispatch access to any relevant notes if a customer calls to ask about the status of a package.

 Circuit for Teams pricing

 Circuit for Teams has three plans to choose from, Essentials, Standard, and Pro., based on what your team needs.
-Plans start at $100 per driver per month for dispatchers wanting to just track routes for their drivers.
+Here’s a breakdown of how much each one costs and what it gives you:

 Routific is a route optimization platform that offers route monitoring (what they call Live Tracking), customer updates, and proof of delivery.

-Routific calls 1their route monitoring service Live Tracking.
+Routific calls their route monitoring service Live Tracking.
 And there are some key differences between what Routific offers and what other delivery route planning solutions offer when it comes to monitoring ongoing routes.